#BeyondBees

 THE PROJECT

-Beyond the bees is supported through the Department of Biological Sciences at Ohio University, undergraduate student researchers through the Program to Aid Career Exploration (PACE), and materials provided in-kind from White’s Mill (Athens, Ohio).
-Beyond the bees is a project that aims to understand fly pollinators and manage pollinator supportive landscapes.
-Providing floral habitats that favor all pollinators will strongly influence pollination services provided in both natural and agricultural settings.
-Therefore, development of landscape management practices and conservation tools should support a wide variety of pollinators.
-Recent attention however, has focused largely on bees, butterflies, and vertebrate pollinators.
-With the exception of bee flies (Family Syrphidae), alternative fly pollinators within the Order Diptera may also be important pollinators based on abundance and strong attraction to flowers for foraging, carbohydrates (nectar) and protein (pollen).
-However, their contributions as pollinators and pollination ecology is poorly understood and often overlooked pollinators.
+Beyond the bees is a project that aims to understand fly pollinators and other non-bee pollinators and manage supportive landscapes.
+Providing floral habitats that favor all pollinators will strongly influence pollination services provided in both natural, urban, and agricultural settings.
+Therefore, a better understanding of their ecology, development of landscape management practices, and conservation tools to help support biodiversity and a wide variety of pollinators.
+Recent attention however, has focused largely on bees, butterflies, and vertebrae pollinators.
+With the exception of bee flies (Family Syrphidae), other fly pollinators within the Order Diptera are also important pollinators based on abundance and strong attraction to flowers for foraging, nectar and pollen.
+However, their contributions as pollinators and pollination ecology is poorly understood and often overlooked.

 THE FLY POLLINATORS